jkibe/recipes/content/menus/june-2025/index.md

 It's been another month of ebbs and flows.
 I had a bit of a chance to relax, and I also had quite a bit going on.

-On the calmer side, I had time one evening to try another recipe from the Ottolgenhi team's _Comfort_ book.
+On the calmer side, I had time one evening to try another recipe from the Ottolenghi team's _Comfort_ book.
 This time, an herb-y smoked salmon and potato bake, inspired by a Swedish lax pudding.

 ![Salmon bake](salmon.jpg)